chb/indivo_server/doc/sphinx/source/howtos/app-python.rst

 A user will add the Indivo Problems application to their record on demand, or it may be added for them by an administrative application.
 User Authentication is entirely performed via Indivo.

 Indivo Problems will store all of its data in Indivo X, using the :doc:`Problem data model <../data-models/problem>`.
-Notes added to the problem will be stored as standard annotations TODO.
+Notes added to the problem will be stored as standard annotations.
 Thus, Indivo Problems does not require anything other than application logic: no database, no authentication mechanism, just HTML serving and access to the Indivo X API.

 Authentication
 ==============